Greenheart/pagecrypt/README.md

 #### 3.1.
 CLI Help

-**TODO: Allow custom password iterations via the CLI too.**
-**TODO: Add tests for custom iterations in all three environments, CLI, browser and JS.**

 ```
   Description
     Encrypt the <src> HTML file with [password] and save the result in the <dest> HTML file.